SandataRa/SandataRa/README.md

-### Hello, it's Sandra! 👋
+### Hello, it's Sandratra! 👋

-Passionate about analytics, I have applied my skills in actively contributing to the creation of end-to-end analytical platforms—from data ingestion to visualization for the past 6 years.
+Passionate about Bi, data & analytics, I have applied my skills in actively contributing to the creation of end-to-end analytical platforms—from data ingestion to visualization for the past 6 years.
 I'm sharing my journey in Business Intelligence and Data Engineering.

-🌱 I’m currently learning Azure DevOps and Snowflake.
+🌱 I’m currently learning Azure and Snowflake.
 📫 How to reach me: **sandratra@sandataconsulting.com**

 Let's collaborate along the journey!